Bradley-Laubscher/DulyNoted/dulynoted/README.md

-A Todo application which allows the user to create categories for todo lists, add todos to specific categories, select which category they want visible, as well as edit and delete categories and todos.
+A note application which allows the user to create lists of notes, add notes to specific lists, select which list they want visible, as well as edit and delete lists and notes.
 The app was built using Javascript, React and Redux.